-For many years, the Department of Blindness and Low Vision Studies has received federal and other grants to provide student financial support.
+For many years, the Department of Blindness and Low Vision Studies at Western Michigan University has received federal and other grants to provide student financial support.
 A number of scholarships and graduate assistantships are also available through other sources.
 Some type of financial support is available at most times to students.
 However, specific levels of support vary depending on grant cycles and other factors.

 Prospective students should contact program coordinators to verify the actual support available under specific circumstances.